Male Acupuncture student placing a needle into a female patient.

 Unlocking the Body’s Healing Potential

-In Episode 8 of MCPHS Bicentennial Podcast, The Secret to Living to 200, Dr. Maria Broderick shares why she believes integrative medicine is the future of healthcare.
+In Episode 8 of MCPHS Podcast, The Secret to Living to 200, Dr. Maria Broderick shares why she believes integrative medicine is the future of healthcare.

 Maria Broderick